awneshsingh/PC428-Tropical-Meteorology/README.md

 [http://docs.continuum.io/anaconda/pkgs.html](http://docs.continuum.io/anaconda/pkgs.html)

-The Anaconda python distribution (**NOTE**: select the version shipping with Python 3.6) should be downloaded for your platform (either 32-bit or 64-bit operating system) from:
+The Anaconda Python distribution (**NOTE**: select the version shipping with Python 3.6) should be downloaded for your platform (either 32-bit or 64-bit operating system) from:

 [http://continuum.io/downloads](http://continuum.io/downloads)

-Execute the downloaded program and follow the instructions to install Anaconda.
+Execute the downloaded file and follow the instructions to install Anaconda.
 Once installed, you can update to the latest compatible versions of all the pre-installed packages by running the Anaconda Prompt as an Administrator [Start>Anaconda3(64-bit) then right click on Anaconda prompt to Run as Administrator].
 Type the following at the terminal to update to the latest version of all pre-installed packages (the dollar represents the prompt):

 ```
 $ conda update conda